espruino/EspruinoDocs/devices/DHT22.md

 Wiring
 -----------------

 From left to right when part is viewed from the front (the side with the ventilation holes) with pins pointing down.
-(The DHT22 has no pin markings)
+(The DHT22 has no pin markings).
+IMPORTANT: Be sure to get the polarity right!
+If connected backwards, it will ruin the DHT22.

   | Device Pin | Espruino |
   | ---------- | -------- |